gamesmiths-guild/forge-godot/docs/quick-start.md

 This guide will help you quickly set up and use the Forge Framework in your Godot project.

 > **Note:** For detailed information about how specific Forge systems work (attributes, effects, tags, etc.), please refer to the [core Forge documentation](https://github.com/gamesmiths-guild/forge/blob/main/docs/README.md).
-This guide focuses on Godot-specific integration.

 ## Prerequisites